-Class Presentations (15%) There will be three (3) cases discussed in this course.
-For group presentation two-member groups, depending on the class enrollment shall be formulated.
-Each group will be making one (1) case presentation.
+Class Presentation & Case Write-up (20%) There will be four (2) cases discussed in this course.
+Two (or three) member groups shall be formulated depending on the class enrollment.
+Each group will be making one (1) case presentation (8 PPT slides).
 Each member in the group will be responsible for a part of the presentation.
 Evaluation Rubrics shall provide the detailed marks break-up.
 Marks will be based on the group performance.

-Case Write-up (15%) You will be required to hand in write-up for one (1) case.
+In addition, groups will be required to hand in a write-up for one (1) case.
 This case should be other than the one your group is presenting.
 To assist you in completing this assignment a set of questions for each case that we expect to see answered in your write up will be provided in the preceding class and/or given at the end of the case.
 These questions will also form the basis of our discussion in class.
 When handing in the case write-up DO NOT just repeat case facts.
 Rather, you need to analyze the material given in the case when answering the case questions.
-Case write-ups should be precise and to the point not exceeding typed 6 pages' double spaces.
+Case write-ups should be precise and to the point, not exceeding typed six (6) pages' double spaces.